-If the DHCFP decide to terminate or not renew a provider contract, an advance Notice of Intent to terminate must be mailed no less than 20 days from the intended action date.
+An advance Notice of Intent to terminate must be mailed no less than 20 days from the intended action date if the DHCFP determines to terminate the contractual relationship.
+Advance notice is required for the following reasons (not all inclusive):

-- a.
-The DHCFP shall terminate or not renew a provider's contract when deemed necessary and includes but is not limited to the following reasons: - 1.
-Determination the provider falsifies the application for a Medicaid contract; - 2.
+- 1. The provider falsified the application for a Medicaid contract; - 2.
 Fraud or abuse of such a nature and extent that immediate and permanent action is deemed necessary; - 3.
-Termination, exclusion or suspension of an agreement or contract by any other governmental or state program; - 4.
-Provider no long meets the conditions of participation as stated in Chapter 100 all inclusive of the Nevada MSM; - 5.
-Provider no longer meets all of the professional credentialing requirements or other conditions of participation as required by the Nevada MSM for the specified provider type; and/or - 6.
-Fails to submit information requested.
+Termination, exclusion or suspension of an agreement or contract by any other governmental, state or county program; - 4.
+The provider no long meets the conditions of participation as stated in Chapter 100 all inclusive of the Nevada MSM; - 5.
+The provider no longer meets all of the requirements or other conditions of participation as required by the Nevada MSM for the specified provider type; - 6.
+The provider fails to submit requested information by the required due date; - 7.
+The provider is under investigation by a law enforcement or state agency for conduct that it is deemed incompatible with the mission of the DHCFP; - 8.
+The provider has been convicted of a misdemeanor, gross misdemeanor or felony that is incompatible with the mission of the DHCFP; - 9.
+The Division has determined that the results of any investigation, audit, review or survey necessitate termination; and/or - 10.
+An administrative contract termination has been performed.